Can You get a Document notarized at sea?

 With No Notary Onboard, How Can You Get Something Notarized?

 The answer is the most magical, wonderful, and incredible port agent.
-The port agent is deserving of their own post (more on that to come), but basically our notary solutions were solved when – based on the recommendation of the Captain – we contact the port agent.
+The port agent is deserving of their own post, but basically our notary solutions were solved when – based on the recommendation of the Captain – we contact the port agent.
 The port agent immediately knew of a notary that they could get to the ship while the ship was in port that could notarize the document and organize the proper mailing/shipping of the document.
 Is it too much to say that Port Agents are the unsung hero’s of the cruise industry – at least from a crew standpoint?
 Or maybe I am too near the situation currently where I am so grateful that they managed to organize a notary that they currently hold superhero status.

 Power Of Attorney and Things to Think About